SteadyCadence/api-docs/content/06-records.md

 ## Spatial Units (a.k.a Project Locations)

-> Questions for Oliver:
-* Should we call these Spatial Units or Project Locations?
-They're called Project Locations in the docs and on the platform, so I'm inclined to go that route.
-Are they called Spatial Units for a reason?

 Projects in the Cadasta Platform are spatial in nature – collections of points, lines, and polygons representing areas where land rights documentation is happening.
 These points, lines, and polygons can be retrieved and modified using the Cadasta API.